werckme/werckmeister/manual.md

 ### Augmentation Dots & Ties

-To write a augmentation dot (`.`) append a dot to a note duration value.
+To write a augmentation dot (`.`) append a dot after a note duration value.
 <br>For ties use a tilde (`~`) instead.

 ![dots and ties](https://raw.githubusercontent.com/SambaGodschynski/werckmeister/master/assets/dotsties.png)